aakashr02/Crop-Recommendation/README.md

  #### Target variable: Crop

 ## Model
-KNN is a supervised learning algorithm, meaning that the examples in the dataset must have labels assigned to them/their classes must be known.
-There are two other important things to know about KNN.
+K-Nearest Neighbor also known as KNN is a supervised learning algorithm that can be used for regression as well as classification problems.
+Generally, it is used for classification problems in machine learning.
 First, KNN is a non-parametric algorithm.
+KNN works on a principle assuming every data point falling in near to each other is falling in the same class.
+In other words, it classifies a new data point based on similarity